 Optum National Behavioral Health Clinical Criteria

-- Optum Psychological and Neuropsychological Testing Guidelines: Criteria used to make medical necessity determinations related to psychological and neuropsychological testing.
+- Optum Psychological and Neuropsychological Testing Guidelines: Criteria used to make determinations related to psychological and neuropsychological testing.

-- Optum Electroconvulsive Therapy Supplemental Clinical Criteria: Criteria for ECT determinations.
+- Optum Electroconvulsive Therapy Supplemental Clinical Criteria: Criteria used to make determinations for ECT.

-- Optum Extended Outpatient Therapy Supplemental Clinical Criteria: Criteria for Extended Sessions determinations.
+- Optum Extended Outpatient Therapy Supplemental Clinical Criteria: Criteria used to make determinations for Extended Sessions.

 - Optum Quality Performance Tools: Quality tools that annually measure performance against at least two important aspects of each of two clinical practice guidelines to determine provider adherence.
 Performance measurement is related to the clinical process of care found within Optum’s clinical practice guidelines that is most likely to affect care.